Skip to content

 Treats

-Village bakery and coffee shop on Main Street known for fresh pastries, artisan bread, and excellent espresso.
+Village bakery and specialty market at 80 Main Street known for fresh pastries, artisan bread, good espresso, and a well-chosen wall of cheese and wine.

 Where to Stay